Post Divorce Relationships: A Trip to the ER Brings New Divorce Perspective

 A couple minutes later, in walks my ex, his eyes red, the most worried look I think I’ve ever seen on his face.

-At that moment, despite all the ugliness we’d been through in the past 6 years, I wanted to hug my ex husband.
+Despite all the ugliness we’d been through in the past few years, at this moment, I wanted to hug my ex husband.
 I wanted to tell him he didn’t have to worry because everything was fine.
 I wanted to tell him that nothing on earth really matters except for our children, and that the divorce seemed so minimal and stupid and meaningless.
 I’ll go so far as to say for a minute, I even wanted him back.
-I wanted to erase the past 6 years and pretend it didn’t happen.
+I wanted to erase the past and pretend it didn’t happen.
 I wanted my family back together.

-But let me be clear.
-After the shock and the devastation of what happened wore off, I realized those feelings were false and temporary.
-BUT, they had been there.
+What’s funny (and very sad) is that the minute we knew our son was going to be OK, those feelings vanished instantly.
+BUT, they had been there and some of it stuck.
 I’m not sure if that’s a natural reaction, or if I’m unique.
-But I think when something like this happens, the resentment, hostility, coldness you feel for an ex instantly disappears.
-The incident brings you back to what is truly important in life, and it makes you realize that the pettiness and the hate and the anger are a waste.
+But I think when something like this happens, the resentment, hostility, and coldness you feel for an ex is replaced by the fragility of life–of the people you love most–the kids.
+Being there in that ER made me realize that the pettiness and the hate and the anger of divorce really are a waste.
+Because if God forbid the day would have turned out differently, nothing else would have mattered.

 Accidents and tragedies and deaths change people’s perspectives drastically.
-But 99% of the time, it’s temporary.
-The perspective switches back after the tragedy ends, or after the funeral, God forbid.
-I guess the lesson is to try to keep the perspective even when things are good.
+Unfortunately, it’s usually temporary.
+The perspective switches back after the hard time ends.

 Sign up for the Divorced Girl Smiling newsletter to get articles on divorce and dating.